ws-garcia/VBA-CSV-interface/docs/api/methods/splitfield.md

     With CSVint
         .ImportFromCSV .parseConfig
         On Error Resume Next
-        .SplitField 1, "|"											'Split field at index 1 using a pipe character.
+        .SplitField 1, "|", True											'Split field into new rows at index 1 using a pipe character.
     End With
     Set CSVint = Nothing
 End Sub